alexxiyang/shiro-redis/README.md

 <!-- shiro-redis configuration [end] -->
 ```
 Here is a [tutorial project](https://github.com/alexxiyang/shiro-redis-spring-tutorial) for you to understand how to configure `shiro-redis` in spring configuration file.

+> I'm too lazy to provide the spring.xml for sentinel, please change spring.xml based on shiro.ini configuration.

 ## Serializer
 Since redis only accept `byte[]`, there comes to a serializer problem.